 Understanding colour theory through ready mixed paint.
 Decoding a composition of a book illustration.
 Redesigning the cover of a published novel of their choice.
 Using watercolours and pen and ink.

 Initially pupils master various complex concepts linked to drawing, proportion and measuring skills, depth, light and shade and perspective.
 Pupils generate a dramatic story to draw and paint incorporating all the skills and concepts explored to produce a narrative piece in ready mixed paint.

 Pupils are given many ways to tackle this challenge in a series of practical sessions, including working from a grid.
 Use of colour for expression and tonal values is explored.
-A screen printed self portrait is also created in the style of their chosen great artist.
+A painted self portrait is also created in the style of their chosen great artist.
 This project is supported through an optional London Art Gallery trip to The National Gallery and Tate Modern in early November.

 Pupils begin to prepare for their individual project through a series of key homework’s.
 The project is a major undertaking, supported by lunchtime and after school art clubs.
 Pupils are encouraged to produce highly meaningful work in an original way.
 Using three distinct sources of visual information: a great artist, period in history and a theme/hobby.
 Pupils use the art materials in any combination.
 Developing research materials during the Autumn Term, they start developing their own project brief as they produce a series of experimental work in the Spring Term, making sure they are able to communicate meaning through their work.
 Pupils start to set their own homework, linking to the needs of their individual project and plan their own lesson time tasks.